vpabba03/cse15l-lab-reports/lab-report-2/lab-report-2-week-3.md

 - Bug Fix:

-    - In the if-statement, I changed the `.add` function to not contain an index to add the new value at.
+    - In the if-statement, I changed the `.add` function to not contain an index argument to add the new value at.

     ![ListBugFix](ListBugFix.png)

 - Explanation:

     - Because the `.add` function contains an index when called in the method, everytime a new value is passed through the filter, the new value is added at the index.
-    - In this method, the index is set at `0`, so every valid string will be added to the front, and so the strings values would be reversed in the new list.
+    - In this method, the index is set at `0`, so every valid string will be added to the front, and so the strings values would be in reverse order in the new list.